 - To prevent exhaustion of server resources by a maliciously configured domain, the number of recursive queries that can be triggered by a request before aborting recursion has been further limited.
 Root and top-level domain servers are no longer exempt from the max-recursion-queries limit.
 Fetches for missing name server address records are limited to 4 for any domain.
-This issue was disclosed in CVE-2020-8616.
-[GL #1388] - Replaying a TSIG BADTIME response as a request could trigger an assertion failure.
-This was disclosed in CVE-2020-8617.
-[GL #1703]
+(CVE-2020-8616) [GL #1388] - Replaying a TSIG BADTIME response as a request could trigger an assertion failure.
+(CVE-2020-8617) [GL #1703]